April 18-27, 2017 – Negroponte Resort, Greece

 - Improve ability to identify and critique various country-level data sources for burden of disease estimation;

-- Expand networking opportunities by joining the GBD collaborative and becoming part of a large global community of researchers and policymakers.
+- Expand networking opportunities by joining the GBD collaborator network and becoming part of a large global community of researchers and policymakers.

-- Learn from the creators of the burden of disease approach, including Christopher Murray, Alan Lopez, and Theo Vos.
+- Learn from the creators of the burden of disease approach, including Christopher Murray, Alan Lopez, Mohsen Naghavi, and Theo Vos, who were recently named among the top 20 leading scientists in the world by Thomson Reuters.

 Desired qualifications of participants: